CD-i FAQ 2020 | Back to Index

 In some circumstances it might be impossible to copy a particular CD-i title.
 This might have several reasons, but the two most common reasons are:

-Especially CD-i's with CD-Audio tracks can cause a lot of troubles when trying to copy them.
-There a two different methods of including CD-Audio tracks on a CD-i disc.
+Especially CD-i discs with CD-Audio tracks can cause a lot of troubles when trying to copy them.
+There are two different methods of including CD-Audio tracks on a CD-i disc.
 The first is by adding CD-Audio tracks after the initial CD-i data track, the second is according to the CD-i Ready format (refer to What is CD-i Ready?).
-Especially the latter one is difficult to copy, since the CD-i data is included in the pre-gap (the pause sectors) preceeding audio track 1.
+Especially the latter one is difficult to copy, since the CD-i data is included in the pre-gap (the pause sectors) preceding audio track 1.
 This makes the CD-i data invisible to most CD-Audio players, since they usually skip the pause before track 1.
-However, most CD-Recording tools also just look at the TOC (Table of Contents) of a CD to investigate what the contents of a particular disc are, and by such they don't see this "hidden" CD-i area.
+However, most CD-recording tools also just look at the TOC (Table of Contents) of a CD to investigate what the contents of a particular disc are, and asy such they don't see this "hidden" CD-i area.

-There are some tools that can be used to read all sectors of a disc from the beginning untill the end in a raw manner, and then write an exact replica of it.
-One of these tools is BlindRead, which produces a Disc Image file and a cuesheet that can for example be written with CDRWin.
-Some "difficult" CD-i titles can then be written in the usual way.
+There are some tools that can be used to read all sectors of a disc from the beginning until the end in a raw manner, and then write an exact replica of it.
+ISO Buster is known to correctly handle most CD-i disc variants, including discs with CD-Audio tracks.
+The latest version of ISO Buster and information about its CD-i specific functionality is available from the ISO Buster web site.

-10.6 Can I copy a CD-i title to a videocassette?
+10.6 Can I copy a CD-i title's video to a video recording device?

 Yes you can.
 CD-i does not incorporate an analogue copy protection scheme like Macrovision that is used with some video cassettes and in DVD-Video.
-Just hook up the video output of your CD-i player to the video input of your VCR, and of you go.
-If you use a Hi-8 or Super-VHS recorder, and if your CD-i player provides S-Video or Y/C output, use this connection for the best results.
+Just hook up the video output of your CD-i player to the analogue video input of your video recording device.
+If your video recording device accepts RGB component input, use the RGB output of the player (like the SCART connector on European models) to connect to your recording device.
+Your second option might be Y/C if available on the player and recording device.
 Otherwise, use the CVBS output of the player.

-Needless to say, all interactivity will be gone when you copy a CD-i disc to a video cassette.
+Needless to say, all interactivity will be gone when you copy a CD-i title's video output to a video recording device.
 Make sure you remove the menu from the screen whenever this is possible.
 Also, take a close look at the cursor.
-Remove it from the screen, or point it completely to one of the sides to make its appaerance as less disturbing as possible.
+Remove it from the screen, or point it completely to the side to make its appearance as little disturbing as possible.